LegallyNotBlonde/Crowdfunding_ETL/README.md

 * Example 1 (comprehension method)

---- Use a list comprehension to add "cat" to each category_id. cat_ids = [f'cat{cat_id}' for cat_id in category_ids]
+--- Use a list comprehension to add "cat" to each category_id.

---- Use a list comprehension to add "subcat" to each subcategory_id.
+cat_ids = [f'cat{cat_id}' for cat_id in category_ids]

-scat_ids = [f'subcat{subcat_id}' for subcat_id in subcategory_ids]
+--- Use a list comprehension to add "subcat" to each subcategory_id. scat_ids = [f'subcat{subcat_id}' for subcat_id in subcategory_ids]

-#Displaying results
+--- Displaying results
 print(cat_ids)
 print(scat_ids)